Phalombe bitterness: Marcelline attacks people over Edge Beauty

 However, this publication does not consider Marcelline’s products to be a dangerous matter.
 Neither does Malawi24 consider her products fit for use.
 The Malawi Bureau of Standards has the legal mandate to determine and certify products.
 The Bureau is yet to comment on the issue.

-Notice
+Public Notice

 Malawi24 is currently investigating fraud and money laundering activities in Malawi.
 Feel free to email us a tip at [email protected] Your confidentiality is guaranteed.